nogueiraantonio/dscpe-widget-property-editor/README.md

 Also, the 3DDashboard won't let you run a non trusted Widget.
 That imply that the 3DExperience server trusts your local server.

-That brings some more configration steps, but nothing impossible.
+That brings some more configuration steps, but nothing impossible.

 You need a few things: